abstractinfrastructure/k8s-intro-tutorials/examples/jupyterhub/README.md

 ```
 **NOTE:** It is common for the Hub Server to restart at least once.

-7. When ready, use `minikube service` to access the proxy-public service and login to JupyterHub with the credentials:
+7. When ready, visit IP:Port output by the command below to access the proxy-public service in a browser and login to
-  `admin/admin`.
+JupyterHub with the credentials: `admin/admin`.
 ```
-$ minikube service proxy-public
+$ echo $(docker inspect -f '{{.NetworkSettings.Networks.kind.IPAddress}}' kind-control-plane):32020
 ```
 **NOTE:** It may take some time for the service to actually become available.
 Refresh it once or twice within 30 seconds.